fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 Once the transaction is included in a block, double spends are impossible without modifying block chain history to replace the transaction, which is quite difficult.
-Using this system, the Bitcoin protocol can give each of your transactions an updating confidence score based on the number of blocks which would need to be modified to replace a transaction.
+Using this system, the Fabcoin protocol can give each of your transactions an updating confidence score based on the number of blocks which would need to be modified to replace a transaction.
 For each block, the transaction gains one [confirmation][/en/glossary/confirmation-score]{:#term-confirmation}{:.term}.
 Since modifying blocks is quite difficult, higher confirmation scores indicate